plaktos/startvpn-sh/README.md

 `mkdir ~/VPN`

-* Copy your .ssl and .ovpn files based on this structure.

 * Each server has it's own folder.
 Say you have VPN servers in New York, Budapest and Tokyo.
 Create three folders for them.

 `cd ~/VPN/`